ForNeVeR/TruePath/README.md

 Motivation
 ----------
 Historically, .NET has been lacking a good set of types to work with file system paths.
 The `System.IO.Path` class has a variety of methods that operate on path strings, but it doesn't provide any types to represent paths themselves.
-It's impossible top tell whether a method accepts an absolute path, a relative path, a file name, or something file-related at all, only looking at its signature: all these types are represented by plain strings.
+It's impossible to tell whether a method accepts an absolute path, a relative path, a file name, or something file-related at all, only looking at its signature: all these types are represented by plain strings.
 Also, comparing different paths is not straightforward.

 This library aims to fill this gap by providing a set of types that represent paths in a strongly-typed way.
 Now, you can require a path in a method's parameters, and it is guaranteed that the passed path will be well-formed and will have certain properties.